th0rz05/safe-dl-framework/docs/module4.md

 **Objective:**
 The goal of this defense is to remove suspicious or noisy training samples that may have been injected through data poisoning attacks, such as label flipping.
 This is achieved by analyzing the loss behavior of individual training samples and applying statistical or threshold-based filters to discard anomalous points.

-> **Note on adversarial accuracy:**
-> In data poisoning attacks, only the training data is corrupted.
-The test set remains clean and is not manipulated.
-> Therefore, adversarial accuracy (`accuracy_adversarial`) — typically used for inference-time attacks like evasion — is not applicable in this context.
-> To maintain consistency across all defenses, the fields `accuracy_adversarial` and `per_class_accuracy_adversarial` are explicitly set to `null` in the resulting JSON files.

 ----------